 Library cards are being issued by phone during the library closure, at 604-436-5400.
 Children under the age of 13 can be issued cards at the request of their parent or legal guardian.

 You can use your library card at any branch of Burnaby Public Library or any InterLINK library once you have registered it there.
 You are responsible for all the materials borrowed on your card and for any charges on items that are overdue, lost or damaged.
 (See loan periods and fines for details.)
 Your library card provides Internet access in the library and personal access to licensed databases from outside the library.
 You may also look at our catalogue from home over the Internet, and access your account to place requests, keep lists and renew items.

-New adult library cards do not expire (except for tourist or subscription cards).
-Children's library cards expire on the child's 16th birthday.
-Library cards that expired before January 1, 2010 may be renewed in person at any branch of Burnaby Public Library, or by phone.
+Adult library cards do not expire (except for subscription cards).
+Children's library cards expire on the cardholder's 13th birthday and teen cards on the cardholder's 19th birthday.
+Library cards that expired before January 1, 2010 (when these changes were made) may be renewed in person at any branch of Burnaby Public Library, or by phone.